 Regarding logistics, accommodation is at a hotel in Ubud or nearby.

 To start your final day, spend the morning at the Ubud Traditional Market.
 There, students can explore colorful stalls.
-These stalls are filled with souvenirs, textiles, and local snacks.
+Vendors fill these stalls with souvenirs, textiles, and local snacks.
 This visit is a perfect time to reflect on your trip.
 In addition, you’ll also have a chance to support local artisans with mindful purchases.

 Farewell & Logistics